Rushan, Shandong

 Rushan is a county-level city in the prefecture-level city of Weihai, Shandong province, People's Republic of China.
 Located on the Shandong Peninsula, Rushan borders Yantai to the north and looks out to the Yellow Sea to the south.
+As of the end of 2024, the total registered population of Rushan City is 508,413.

 It derives its name from a breast-shaped hill on the seashore.

 History

 Rushan City has a long history.
 The first county in Rushan City was founded in 206 B.C. and named "Yuli".

 Administrative divisions

 The county-level city of Rushan administers 1 subdistricts and 14 towns.